Listen, if you’re going to go through the crazy effort of starting and running your own business, you need to invest in a decent logo.

 - Receive dozens of logo designs from many different designers

 I’ve used something similar to DesignContest in my past business, and it is a great way to get a gorgeous logo designed at an affordable price.

-Any one of these 8 free online logo makers would serve you just fine.
+Any one of these 8 free online logo makers (or 4 paid) would serve you just fine.
 That said, if you have the cash to spare, consider investing in a decent graphic designer to create your logo for you.